northwood-labs/branding/README.md

-# branding
-Branding assets for Northwood Labs.
+# Northwood Labs Branding Assets

+**NOT permitted** for use outside of Northwood Labs-authorized works.

+A public brand-usage guide will come in the future.